falterio/blocklists/README.md

 # blocklists
-These is my custom pi-hole blocklists
+These are my custom pi-hole blocklists